dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 {% capture whats_the_point %}

 * Web UI is an open-source package.
-* Web UI combines the ideas from web components and MDV.
+* Web UI provides web components for Dart apps.
+* Other features support separation of data and presentation.
 * Compile Web UI apps automatically in Dart Editor.
 * Use data binding to sync Dart variables and UI elements.
 * Attach event handlers to UI elements in HTML.